10 Tips to Overcome Shyness

 Imagine yourself striking conversations with strangers, giving public presentations, doing a sales talk and so on.
 Run the mental movie in your mind.
 See yourself as someone who is every bit confident.
 Act as-if and soon, you will play the part for real!
 Need more tips?
 Read articles on what-if ideas for creative visioning, pink bubble technique and making creative visualizations – Fun!

 It helps to get role models who are not shy in the least.
 Study the behaviour, habits and likes of these people.
 If it is a friend you know, ask for help.
 Most people would be glad to assist.

 “I’ve gotten better at not making people feel uncomfortable with my shyness.” – Clea Duvall

 Smile and Be Happy

 Do you smile when you’re around people or does your face have a permanent frown?
 Just because you are not completely comfortable with everyone you meet, that does not give you a reason to not smile.

 Even if you are shy, you can still smile.
 There was once my daughter was afraid to smile as she had lost her tooth.
-Nonetheless, I encouraged her to.
-See the picture above – like her brilliant smile?
+I took the picture above after encouraging her to smile 🙂

 Be happy, and you will attract other happy people into your life.
 When you surround yourself with confident people, your shyness levels will reduce.
 Overcome your shyness and come alive!